frankelavsky/latex_paper_to_accessible_html/README.md

 16. Pandoc it is... :_)
 17. Put paper.tex and chartability_bibliography.bib in the same folder, from terminal run `pandoc paper.tex -f latex -t html -s -o test.html --bibliography chartability_bibliography.bib`
 18. Post-proccess!
 We need all the links to work, CSS, and most importantly: alt added to our figures
+19. Run `yarn add prettier` to include it in the repo and add `prettier-all` and `prettier-all-check` to the scripts in the package json
+20. Add build.js file to a scripts folder, add it to package json